sillvva/Zen-Nebula/README.md

-2. 💎 **Installing Nebula through Sine's Marketplace** Go to settings and click **Sine**, from there a Marketplace will load where Nebula will be shown as a mod to install Click the install button and Nebula should be installed as a mod
+2. 💎 **Installing Nebula through Sine's Marketplace** Go to settings and click **Sine**, from there a Marketplace will load where Nebula will be shown as a mod to install Click the install button and Nebula should be installed as a mod.

    ![image](https://github.com/user-attachments/assets/a6a88c52-011f-46aa-b4be-1f8fd147ac8c)